3.2. Asset Types: Stocks, the Second Half

 1. There are almost as many statistics (numbers) available for a company as there are for a baseball game!
 There’s the market cap., P/E ratio, Beta, ROE, and many, many more.
 Are some more important than others?
 Which ones would you focus on, and why?

 2. Many (most) investors don’t know how the stock market works (either how shares are actually traded, or more generally how supply and demand work.)
-Since you are taking this class, why do you think understanding how D and S work helps people make better investment decisions?
+Since you are taking this class, why do you think understanding the simple market model (D and S) helps people make better investment decisions?

-3. There is turmoil all across the world (the Mediterranean in general, Iran and Syria in particular, for example.)
+3. There is turmoil all across the world (the Middle East, for example.)
 Stock markets are influenced by many things, especially people’s predictions of the future.
 To what extent do you think current stock market prices are influenced by news (both good and bad?)

 (for example, see this USA Today story, or this Motley Fool story)